 - The Bitkom explained ZUGFeRD (in german) in 2014 and features a similar sample invoice with optical indications which attribute belongs to basic resprectively comfort on page 6.

 XRechnungThe XRechnung is a native electronic invoice format which can be expressed in either UBL or UN/CEFACT XML.
-A UN/CEFACT XRechnung is based on the same schema files, and thus extremely similar to the file embedded in a ZUGFeRD PDF.
+A UN/CEFACT XRechnung (like this one) is based on the same schema files, and thus extremely similar to the file embedded in a ZUGFeRD PDF.

 |Name||Release date||File format||Hybrid||B2G||B2B with agreements||B2B without agreements||B2C||XML dialect|